kfatehi/bait/README.md

 ## Github Webhook Support

-RMTS provides a Sinatra endpoint for the github push event webhook.
+Rmts provides a Sinatra endpoint for the github push event webhook.

-When the repo is cloned, an RMTS executes a file relative to your project.
-This file must exist in order to use RMTS: `.rmts/test.sh`
+When the repo is cloned, an Rmts executes a file relative to your project.
+This file must exist in order to use Rmts: `.rmts/test.sh`

 ## .rmts/test.sh